dotmesh-io/docs/hugo/content/references/api.md

 #### DotmeshRPC.List.

-This method returns a list of available Dots.
+This method returns a list of Dots.
 For each, it also returns the ID of the currently selected branch for that Dot, and the result of calling the [`Get` method](#dotmeshrpc-get) on it.

+The list of dots returned will include _only_ those dots for whom the querying user has access:

+* Hub: The ones in your namespace and those for which you have been added as a collaborator.
+* Local: All dots

 If you want the details of the master branch for each Dot, you're going to need to spot the Dots that have a non-empty string for their `Branch` key and call the [`Lookup` method](#dotmeshrpc-lookup) on the name without a `Branch` to get the master branch ID, then call the [`Get` method](#dotmeshrpc-get) to find the details.

+Availability:
+* Local: YES
+* Hub: YES

 ##### Request.